44P/Reinmuth: Discovery

 Reinmuth was discovered during a survey of small Solar System bodies with the 40 cm Bruce telescope at the LSW-Heidelberg Observatory in Heidelberg, Germany.
-The absolute magnitude of the comet was estimated by Karl Reinmuth to be 13, two orders of magnitude smaller than the current estimate.
+The absolute magnitude of the comet was estimated by Karl Reinmuth to be 13, two orders of magnitude smaller than the current estimate..
 This comet was found to be a periodic comet by Leland E. Cunningham in Berkeley, California, who calculated an elliptical orbit with a 7.12-year orbital period.
-He also predicted that it would come to perihelion again on October 3, 1947.
+He also predicted that it would come to perihelion again on 3 October 1947.
 Later, this was revised to 6.59 years and August 19, 1947.
 The comet ended up reaching perihelion nearly one month after the expected date, and the calculations of its orbit was then refined further until the values were correct.

 Relationship with Jupiter

-Reinmuth makes many close approaches to Jupiter.
+Reinmuth 2 makes many close approaches to Jupiter.
 These close approaches gradually change its orbit.
-For example, on July 16, 2003, comet Reinmuth came within 0.74 AU of Jupiter.
+For example, on 16 July 2003, comet Reinmuth 2 came within 0.74 AU of Jupiter.
 This increased its perihelion from 1.89 to 2.11 AU and its orbital period from 6.63 to 7.07 years.
-On February 11, 2039, Reinmuth will come within 0.52 AU of Jupiter, which will raise its perihelion to 2.44 AU and its orbital period to 7.78 years.
-On July 21, 2063 and March 1, 2146, Reinmuth will come 0.43 AU and 0.51 AU, respectively.
+On 11 February 2039, Reinmuth will come within 0.52 AU of Jupiter, which will raise its perihelion to 2.44 AU and its orbital period to 7.78 years.
+On 21 July 2063 and 1 March 2146, Reinmuth will come 0.43 AU and 0.51 AU, respectively.
 Close approaches like these could raise Reinmuth's perihelion until it ceases to become a comet.